 A nice take on the very simple paper cups origami.
 These Origami Paper Cups can be used in SO MANY different ways – from this simple ball toss game, to actually drinking water from them, to hanging 24 in a row and making your own Origami Advent calendar.. so many possibilities and one easy paper cup Origami craft!

+We love Cootie Catchers or Fortune Tellers and have quite a colletcion of them on Red Ted Art (including mainy printable versions or decorate your own.
 These are some very special CHRISTMAS COOTIE CATCHERS.
 You can either print out our free Christmas printables… or watch the video and make your own “plain” Origami fortune teller that you can decorate and write in yourself!
 Yes.. this is most DEFINITELY a childhood class and every child should learn to make one!